scooter99boston/bbu-gf/docs/gf_controlled/governing_bodies.md

 * **Charter Approval Date**: 2020-xx-xx
 * **Charter Location**: [Marcom Committee Charter]()
 * **Meeting Page Location**: [Marcom Committee Meeting Page]()
+* **Suggested Participant Skills**: Excellent communicator that is passionate about the BBU and the role it serves.
+A big picture thinker with an eye for detail.
+Ability to collaborate and manage projects to timely completion.
+Knowledgeable about a broad variety of communications channels and how to be creative within the parameters of the Linux Foundation.
+Basic tools like Google Docs, MS-Excel and MS-Word are required.

 ### Governance Framework Working Group
 The Bedrock Governance Framework Working Group (BGFWG) is responsible for development and revision of the BBU-GF.
 The Chair of this working group MUST be a representative of the Steward community.